The Atacama Cosmology Telescope: DR6 Power Spectrum Foreground Model and Validation: Impact of Changing Foreground Models on ACT DR6 Cosmology

 To further assess the impact of varying $\alpha_g^\mathrm{TE/EE}$ on cosmological parameters, the same tests are repeated as for $\alpha_{\rm tSZ}$.
 For ACT only, in $\Lambda$CDM+$N_{\rm eff}$ cosmology, $\Omega_bh^2$ shifts by $0.2\sigma$.
 For P-ACT, the shifts are even smaller, at $0.1\sigma$ for both $\Lambda$CDM and $\Lambda$CDM+$N_{\rm eff}$.
 In addition, as shown in Figure~\ref{fig:alpha_gTEEE}, there is no statistically significant deviation of $\alpha_{g}^\mathrm{TE/EE}$ from its baseline value of $-0.4$ for any of these configurations, and it is therefore kept fixed at this value in L25 and C25.

 Even though marginalizing over $\alpha_{g}^\mathrm{TE/EE}$ yields a $3.4\sigma$ improvement in the fit, this test reflects an extreme and conservative scenario for the foreground model.
 Dust emission is relatively faint in the 90 and 150 GHz ACT channels, and its influence is strongest on large angular scales that ACT alone does not probe.
 Lacking this large-scale sensitivity, ACT cannot effectively constrain $\alpha_{g}^\mathrm{TE/EE}$, as illustrated by the broad posterior in Figure~\ref{fig:alpha_gTEEE}.
 In contrast, \citet{planck_poldust:2018} derived a tight constraint of $\alpha_g^\mathrm{TE/EE} = -0.42 \pm 0.02$ using full-sky measurements at 353 GHz.
-The broad prior adopted in this test is therefore very conservative relative to the \emph{Planck} constraints.
+When restricted to a smaller patch in the southern hemisphere, \citet{planck_poldust:2018} reports an even smaller value: $\alpha_g^\mathrm{EE} = -0.3\pm0.08$.
+The broad prior on the slope of the dust power spectrum adopted in this test is therefore very conservative relative to the \emph{Planck} constraints.
 This situation differs from the case of $\alpha_{\rm tSZ}$, for which no comparable prior information exists.
 When $\alpha_g^\mathrm{TE/EE}$ is allowed to vary freely, the posterior peaks near $-0.8$, a value clearly inconsistent with the \emph{Planck} constraint.
 Nonetheless, even with such an extreme value, the impact on cosmological parameters remains minimal, further justifying the decision to fix $\alpha_g^\mathrm{TE/EE}$ in the baseline model.